-5.10.F: Allocation of Lung-Kidneys

-When an OPO is offering a lung, and a kidney is also available from the same deceased donor, then the OPO must offer the kidney to a potential transplant recipient (PTR) who is registered for a lung and a kidney at the same transplant hospital, and who meets either of the following criteria:

-- PTR was less than 18 years old when registered on the lung waiting list, or - PTR has a Lung Composite Allocation Score of 2825 or greater, and meets eligibility according to Table 5-5: Medical Eligibility Criteria for Lung-Kidney Allocation

-If a host OPO is offering a kidney and a lung from the same deceased donor, then before allocating the kidney to kidney-alone candidates, the host OPO must offer the kidney with the lung to candidates who meet either of the eligibility criteria described in Policy 5.10.F. [...]

-5.10.G Allocation of Heart-Liver and Lung-Liver

-When an OPO is offering a heart or lung, and a liver is also available from the same deceased donor, PTRs who meet the criteria in Table 5-6: When Offering a Heart or Lung and Second Organ Is a Liver must be offered the liver.
-When an OPO is offering a heart or lung and two PTRs meet the criteria in Table 5-6, the OPO has the discretion to offer the liver to either PTR.

-Table 5-6: When Offering a Heart or Lung and Second Organ Is a Liver
+1 5.10.F: Allocation of Lung-Kidneys 2 3 4 5 6 When an OPO is offering a lung, and a kidney is also available from the same deceased donor, then the OPO must offer the kidney to a potential transplant recipient (PTR) who is registered for a lung and a kidney at the same transplant hospital, and who meets either of the following criteria: 7 8 9 10 11 PTR was less than 18 years old when registered on the lung waiting list, or PTR has a Lung Composite Allocation Score of 2825 or greater, and meets eligibility according to Table 5-5: Medical Eligibility Criteria for Lung-Kidney Allocation 12 13 14 15 16 If a host OPO is offering a kidney and a lung from the same deceased donor, then before allocating the kidney to kidney-alone candidates, the host OPO must offer the kidney with the lung to candidates who meet either of the eligibility criteria described in Policy 5.10.F. [] 17 5.10.G Allocation of Heart-Liver and Lung-Liver 18 19 20 21 22 When an OPO is offering a heart or lung, and a liver is also available from the same deceased donor, PTRs who meet the criteria in Table 5-6: When Offering a Heart or Lung and Second Organ Is a Liver must be offered the liver.
+When an OPO is offering a heart or lung and two PTRs meet the criteria in Table 5-6 , the OPO has the discretion to offer the liver to either PTR.
+23 Table 5-6: When Offering a Heart or Lung and Second Organ Is a Liver If an OPO is offering a heart or lung, and a PTR is also registered for a liver:The OPO must offer the liver if the PTR meets the following criteria:Heart• Registered at a transplant hospital at or ithin 500 MM of the deve description

-If an OPO is offering a heart or lung, and a PTR is also registered for a liver: The OPO must offer the liver if the PTR meets the following criteria: Heart Registered at a transplant hospital at or within 500 NM of the donor hospital Heart Adult Status 1, 2, 3 or any active pediatric status Lung Has a Lung Composite Allocation Score of 2825 or greater
+If an OPO is offering a heart or lung, and a PTR is also registered for a liver: The OPO must offer the liver if the PTR meets the following criteria: Heart Registered at a transplant hospital at or within 500 NM of the donor hospital Heart Adult Status 1, 2, 3 or any active pediatric status Lung Has a Lung Composite Allocation Score of 28 25 or greater

-It is permissible for the OPO to offer the liver to other PTRs who do not meet the criteria in Policy 5.10.G.
+- It is permissible for the OPO to offer the liver to other PTRs who do not meet the criteria in Policy 5.10.G. - 26 27